alexa-samples/skill-sample-nodejs-audio-player/single-stream/README.md

 ### Pre-requisites

-This is a NodeJS Lambda function and skill defintion to be used by [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).
+This is a NodeJS Lambda function and skill definition to be used by [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).

 You need to initialize ASK CLI with